 If your child comes home from school talking about being "fat," she may be being teased about her weight.
-Overweight kids are more likely to be bullied than kids who are at a healthy weight, according to a study of more than 7,200 elementary and high school children that was published by the American Academy of Pediatrics.
+Overweight kids are more likely to be bullied than kids who are at a healthy weight, according to a Canadian study that looked at the experiences of nearly 6,000 children ages 11 to 16.

 The Talk: Expert Advice For Every Age